tsotsos/googlelib-c/README.md

 Googlelib for c (googlelib-c)
 ===================
 This project intends to help other programmers use [**Google API**](https://developers.google.com/google-apps/) in their programs.
 There was not any library for this written in C.  Googlelib-c helps connect and handle all Google Apis easily, so other applications can be written to integrate features from Google (eg. Google Drive etc.).
-A basic goal is to be able to compile in most systems.
+A basic goal is to be able to compile on most systems.

 **Some initial goals are:**